mildmojo/twine-gamepad/README.md

 This is a Twine extension that lets you play your game with a gamepad.
 It uses the HTML5 Gamepad API, which is supported in some versions of Firefox and Chrome.
-Use the analog stick and D-pad to select links and press any face button to visit them.
+Use the analog stick and D-pad to select links; down and right will select the next link in reading order, up and left will select the previous link.
+Press a face button to visit the highlighted link.

 You may need to enable the Gamepad API in your browser for this extension to work.
 In Firefox, visit `about:config` and set `dom.gamepad.enabled` to `true`.